 - Environmental Epidemiology Program, Division of Disease Control and Prevention, Utah Department of Health

 DefinitionThis Indicator Report contains the following variables:[[br]] 1.
-Percentage/geometric mean of children tested, aged 0 through 5 years with blood lead levels of 10 mcg/dL or greater.[[br]] 2.
+Percentage/geometric mean of children tested, aged 0 through 5 years with blood lead levels of 5 mcg/dL or greater, or 10 mcg/dL or greater.[[br]] 2.
 Number/percentage of homes built before 1950.[[br]] 3.
 Number/percentage of children younger than 5 years living in poverty.

 Numerator1.
-Total number of children tested, aged 0 through 5 years with a blood lead level of 10 mcg/dL or greater.[[br]] 2.
+Total number of children tested, aged 0 through 5 years with a blood lead level of 5mcg/DL or greater, or 10 mcg/dL or greater.[[br]] 2.
 Total number of homes built before 1950.[[br]] 3.
 Total number of children younger than 5 years living in poverty.